ClaudiuD09/VR-application/README.md

 For this application, the GoDot game engine was used to create the virtual environment and control, and Android Studio was used for exporting to the Android phone.

--This test was only on Android phones-
+-This test was done only on Android phones-

 Android Studio will be required for export - here are some useful links: